butlerx/wetty/docs/apache.md

                 MellonEnable info

                 # this propagates to apache2 (and thus to access log) the proper user id, and not
-                # the transiant nameid that is taken by default
+                # the transient nameid that is taken by default
                 # it has no impact on the backend as we propagate identify via remote-user header there
                 MellonUser "NameID"